codejedi-ai/darcology-msmp/README.md

 Run
-`docker run -p 80:5000 -e RAILS_ENV="<env-name>" infra-coop-takehome` to run the docker locally, as of right now it only supports ARMv8 devices
+` docker run -p 80:5000 -d -e RAILS_ENV="test" codejediondockerhub/infra-coop-takehome:latest`
+to run the docker locally, as of right now it only supports arm64/v8 devices

 RUN
 'docker tag infra-coop-takehome codejediondockerhub/infra-coop-takehome' to add the tag

-Type `http://0.0.0.0:80` in the browser to view
+1. What is the URL of the hosted application?
+35.174.192.126

+2. Briefly describe the technologies/platforms used (besides Docker and RoR).
+Describe where in the git repo these technologies/platforms are configured.
+If there are technologies/platforms configured manually in a web GUI or similar, include screenshots of all of the configuration.

+I have used tar zip to install ruby-2.7.2 as `rbenv` does not have 2.7.2.
+Thus I need to manually install MRI Ruby v2.7.2 using a tar file.

+I also used shell script to run the app installation commands from the Dockerfile

+I have used the ubuntu docker container as my base as I first ran the applicaion locally on an ubuntu machine.
+Then I would repeat the similar commands on the docker container.
+I used the aptitude library to install the variouse dependencies RoR need to run successfully.

+Used Dockerhub to manage my docker images and version control.
+Through dockerhub I can deploy my image on an AWS EC2 instance.
+As of right now the image only supports linux/arm64/v8 platform